Introduction

 The Town Investment Plan was developed by the Town Deal Board through engagement with key partners, businesses, community groups and Mendip District Council as the lead authority (now transferred to the Somerset Council unitary authority).
 The Town Deal projects are being coordinated and delivered by the members of the Glastonbury community.

-Glastonbury is one of 101 towns in the UK to receive investment from the Government’s Towns Fund scheme, as part of its Levelling Up agenda.
-This funding is designed to ‘level up’ all parts of the country by regenerating town centres to boost businesses, improve infrastructure, encourage enterprise and bring communities together.
+Glastonbury is one of 101 towns in the UK to receive investment from the Government’s Towns Fund scheme.
+This funding is designed to regenerate town centres to boost businesses, improve infrastructure, encourage enterprise and bring communities together.
+The link to the Government’s Town Deal Prospectus and other guidance is found here.

 The Town Deal - What to expect and when

-Bringing in £23.6m of investment, the Glastonbury Town Deal is a once-in-a-generation opportunity that aims to provide a necessary ‘levelling up’ opportunity for the town.
+Bringing in £23.6m of investment, the Glastonbury Town Deal is a once-in-a-generation opportunity that aims to provide economic opportunities for the town.

-Addressing the objectives outlined in the Glastonbury Town Investment Plan, the funding will be focused on bringing existing assets back into community use and delivering the spaces and resources that are wanted and needed by the local community.
-The investment will put the foundations in place for Glastonbury to become a sustainable, prosperous, modern town and global tourist centre.
+Addressing the objectives outlined in the Glastonbury Town Investment Plan, the funding is focused on bringing existing assets back into community use and delivering the spaces and resources that are wanted and needed by the local community.
+The investment is putting the foundations in place for Glastonbury to become a sustainable, prosperous, modern town and global tourist centre.

 What has been achieved so far?